Edwin Batdorf: Early career

 Batdorf was born on October 4, 1853, near Dayton, Ohio, but moved to Kansas in 1871 since his father operated at a hotel there.
 He later worked full-time there and began to serve the Missouri National Guard, appointed as a Captain and Adjutant on April 11, 1885.
 The regiment with which Batdorf served was dissolved on May 23, 1887, after the Missouri State Legislature failed to provide support, although through the efforts of then-Lieutenant Batdorf, it was succeeded by a battalion that became a new regiment within the National Guard.

 Organizational disputes

 He was promoted to Colonel on June 21, 1893, but his career would be in controversy after he vocally criticized the state leadership over the formation of the Missouri National Guard Association and got himself into frequent altercations with them.
-During a meeting on January 1897 headed by Brigadier General Joseph Wickham, a proposal was made that the colonels of the state's four regiments and the two artillery captains be promoted to vice presidents.
+During a meeting in January 1897 headed by Brigadier General Joseph Wickham, a proposal was made that the colonels of the state's four regiments and the two artillery captains be promoted to vice presidents.
 Batdorf objected to the proposal, protesting on how the significantly smaller First Artillery Battalion would gain as much representation as the larger First Missouri Regiment, which led the First Regiment to boycott the association.